Esther-Aj/Northwind_analysis/README.md

 Photo from [Pexels](https://www.pexels.com/photo/business-cargo-cargo-container-city-262353/)

 ## Introduction
-Northwind Traders is a global import and export company that specializes in supplying high-quality gourmet food products to restaurants, cafes, and specialty food retailers around the world.
+Northwind Traders are a global import and export company that specializes in supplying high-quality gourmet food products to restaurants, cafes, and specialty food retailers around the world.
 As part of the challenge, we've been tasked with building a top-level KPI dashboard for the executive team.
 Its purpose should be to allow them to quickly understand the company's performance in key areas, including:
 - Sales trends
 - Product performance
 - Key customers